Homework I

 • Declaration of originality

-• List of abbreviations and terms (can be omitted if not present)
+• List of abbreviations and terms (can be omitted, if none exist)

 • Table of contents

-• List of figures and tables (can be omitted if not present)
+• List of figures and tables (can be omitted, if none exist)

 Possible tools to create it [google], [wolfram alphat], Microsoft Excel, etc.